pedro-moreira-ibm/jeec-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

 <img width="1188" height="1430" alt="image" src="https://github.com/user-attachments/assets/0865357b-d5d9-40a6-a6d6-3d65e850c31a" />
 </div>

+Now, try to rewrite your request by adjusting your time off dates
 ```
 I got it wrong.
 Please adjust the dates to 2-Mar-2026 to 4-Mar-2026
 ```